-We support individual, co-laborative teachers – illuminators – we've gotten to know by highlighting their innovative work in our glob (i.e., so much more than a blog) in this section – which we call Illuminators.
+We support individual, collaborative, mindful teachers we've gotten to know by highlighting their innovative work in our blog in this section.

 An 11-year-old boy, shovel in hand, was standing in the middle of an acre plot.
 He had a brain storm, “Let’s make a bed in the shape of a heart!”
 The garden as classroom is an intriguing teaching strategy that has been cultivated by local culinary legend Alice Waters in Berkeley, California and around the country since 1995.